 The band was just starting to regularly headline renowned local venue The Stone Church when everything came to a sudden and screeching halt.
 “The pandemic hit everyone hard, but I think it was especially difficult for new artists like us that rely on live shows to spread the word,” says Racine.
 “At that point, we had a couple of demos and we weren’t sure what the future would hold.”
 Rather than idly wait, the band decided to take their future in their own hands.
 Armed with nothing but YouTube videos and her innate curiosity, Mars constructed a makeshift studio in their rented apartment above downtown Brattleboro, recording during odd hours when their next-door neighbors were out and about.

-The band’ self-titled debut album ‘Memorial‘, out this month (October 7) via Captured Tracks) is a stunningly accomplished record, especially considering the circumstances surrounding its creation.
+The band’s debut album ‘Memorial‘, out this month (October 7) via Captured Tracks) and is a stunningly accomplished record, especially considering the circumstances surrounding its creation.

 The hallmarks will be unmistakable to anyone who has ever obsessed over classic LPs from indie and post-punk’s progenitors—everything from the chiming, Marr-esque guitars on opener “Repitioner” to the pugnacious rhythmic punch on lead single “In Tandem”.
 But even more impressive and exciting is how THUS LOVE manage to tap into this celebrated lineage to find their own unique voice and tell their own story.